 DDL SHAREHOLDER ALERT: Jakubowitz Law Reminds Dingdong Shareholders of a Lead Plaintiff Deadline of October 24, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Dingdong (Cayman) Ltd. ( NYSE: DDL).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Dingdong (Cayman) Ltd. (NYSE: DDL).

 To receive updates on the lawsuit, fill out the form: